 We market diagnostic assays and fine chemicals to research laboratories and other customers.
-Our biopharmaceutical and nutraceutical discovery and research efforts are focused on new drugs and compounds to treat diseases associated with tissue damage from free radicals and ROS.
+Our biopharmaceutical and nutraceutical discovery and research efforts are focused on new drugs and compounds to treat diseases associated with tissue damage from free radicals and reactive oxygen species.
 We derive revenues primarily from sales of research assays, as well as fine chemicals such as Ergothioneine to researchers and the cosmetics industry.
 Our diagnostic products include twenty-five assays to measure markers of oxidative stress.

 Our current plans include a new focus on the areas of clinical cardiac-predictor testing, biomarker research and the nutraceutical marketplace.
 We are pursuing the development of a cardiovascular predictor product intended to provide a more effective diagnostic predictor test for patients at risk of cardiac events before they occur.
-We are developing this product through the combination of our MPO assay with other assays currently in-house (as well as with other assays under development).
-Our current plan is to submit this product for FDA diagnostic approval and subsequently for commercial launch by the first quarter of 2006.
+We are developing this product through the combination of our myeloperoxidase assay with other assays currently in-house (as well as with other assays under development).
+Our current plan is to commercialize the OXIS cardiac predictor test(s) by the first quarter of 2006, and submit for United States Food and Drug Administration ("FDA") diagnostic approval later in 2006.